On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Application to Knizhnik-Zamolodchikov equations

 \subsection{Noncommutative generating series of polylogarithms}

-For\footnote{$KZ_3$ is considered as universal differential equation with three singularities leading to the study, after substitution letters of $\calT_3$ by matrices of dimension $2$, of hypergeometric functions (and the group $\mathfrak{sl_2}$) \cite{etingof}.} $KZ_3$ (see Examples \ref{$KZ_3$}--\ref{$KZ_3$bis}), essentially interested in solutions of \eqref{$(DE)$} over $]0,1[$ and via the involution $s\longmapsto1-s$, Dridfel'd proposed the following solution in $\ncs{\calH(\widetilde{\C_*^3})}{\calT_3}$ \cite{drinfeld1}:
+For\footnote{As universal differential equation with three singularities, $KZ_3$ leads to the study, substituting letters by matrices of dimension $2$, of hypergeometric functions (and the group $\mathfrak{sl_2}$) \cite{etingof}.
+In \cite{Terasoma}, matrices in $\calM_{k!,k!}(\C),k\ge2,$ (considered again as letters) lead to Selberg integrals over $k-1$ marked points on the sphere or disk.} $KZ_3$ (see Examples \ref{$KZ_3$}--\ref{$KZ_3$bis}), essentially interested in solutions of \eqref{$(DE)$} over $]0,1[$ and via the involution $s\longmapsto1-s$, Dridfel'd advocated the following solution in $\ncs{\calH(\widetilde{\C_*^3})}{\calT_3}$ \cite{drinfeld1}:

 where $G$, belonging to $\ncs{\calH(\widetilde{\C\setminus\{0,1\}})}{t_{1,2},t_{2,3}}$, satisfies the noncommuative differential using the connection $N_2$ determined in Example \ref{$KZ_3$}

 Without explaining any method to obtain\footnote{In \cite{drinfeld1}, neither be constructed such expression of $\Phi_{KZ}$ nor be made explicit $G_0$ or $G_1$.